Wira42069/AOL_AI/README.md

-# First create a new folder, then enter it in terminal, clone this repo, then enter the AI_AOL folder.
+# First create a new folder, then enter it in terminal, clone this repo, then enter the AOL_AI folder.
 After that, open it in Visual Studio Code, go to new terminal, then type this,

 npm install